yerimoh-23/F1-MiamiGP-Pit-Stop-Analysis/README.md

 F1 Miami Grand Prix 2024 Pit Stop Analysis

 ## Abstract
-This study employs different regression models to predict when a driver to make a pit stop at during a race, based on the Formula 1 Miami Grand Prix 2024 data.
-The dataset includes various indicators (32 variables), such as driver details, lap times, pit in/out times, tire information, and track status, for 1111 laps.
-The aim of this analysis is to estimate pit stop timing based on tire and lap information.
-The models demonstrate that tire compound, lap number, etc. are significant predictors of pit stop behavior, offering insights into strategic decision-making in race management.
+In sports, data is collected to record athletes’ performances, which helps in making decisions to improve outcomes.
+In Formula 1 and other motorsports, tire management plays an important role in race strategy.
+Tires directly impact car performance as they are in contact with the track and transfers all the car’s power and movements to the track surface.
+Tire degradation influences major decisions such as pit stop timing during a race, where minor misjudgments can result in serious consequences in a fast-paced sports like Formula 1.
+Our study evaluates the relationship between pit stop laps and tire and lap information though employing linear regression models, cross validation, k-fold cross validation, and logistic regression.
+The objective is to improve pit stop timing prediction to facilitate effective strategic planning for optimizing pit stop timing, ultimately giving drivers a decisive advantage in race management.

 ## Website
 https://yerimoh-23.github.io/F1-MiamiGP-Pit-Stop-Analysis/stat244.html